haosdent/mesos/docs/slave-recovery.md

 * `recovery_timeout` : Amount of time allotted for the slave to recover [Default: 15 mins].
     - If the slave takes longer than `recovery_timeout` to recover, any executors that are waiting to reconnect to the slave will self-terminate.
-    > NOTE: This flag is only applicable when `--checkpoint` is enabled.

 > NOTE: If none of the frameworks have enabled checkpointing,
 > executors/tasks of frameworks die when the slave dies and are not recovered.